-I’ve felt hesitant considering putting my vow in writing.
-It sits in a place that’s more private than public.
-My relationship with these few words pulls me into an intimacy with what is real, every time.
-It’s a lifesaver, a ‘re-orienter’, a softening device!
-I really appreciate praying it at 11.58 now, knowing there are others doing the same thing.
+My vow feels very private – and is not sure it wants to be seen!
+These few words pull me into an intimacy with what is real, every time.
+It’s a lifesaver, a re-orienter, a softening device!
+I really appreciate praying it at 11.58 now, knowing there are other OneSpirit ministers doing the same thing.
 It is “….to live from love, within life.”

 What was the most important thing that changed in your life as a result of the training?

 To be as explicit as I could about expressing myself as primarily dedicated to the Mystery, God, or whatever name we call the sanctity of Life.

 How does your ministry or your life’s purpose manifest in the world now?

 With my husband and son on our houseboat in London; as a tutor within OneSpirit; I’m a trustee of the Findhorn Foundation; a coach at IMD business school; supervisor, counsellor, consultant….as daughter, friend, sister; I guess in every moment that I remember Love, and act from that.

 What main sources of inspiration or guidance do you draw on for your continuing spiritual journey?